PreSonus Eris E5 XT Review – Lively Entry Level Monitor

 Design

-Looking past looks, two key design decisions separate the Eris E5 XT from the original.
-The first is the new waveguide and a substantial departure from the Eris E5.
-The high-frequency driver sits within the EBM waveguide and does a superb job at providing a consistent response.
+Looking past looks, one major change separates the Eris Studio 5 from the previous model.
+The updated waveguide has seen some further refinement.
+The high-frequency driver sits within the EBM waveguide and does a superb job of providing a consistent response.

 Professional appearance with a splash of color.